 Medium Density Residential (MDR) is a category intended to provide compact medium to high density residential development and transitional uses between low density residential uses and higher density residential uses, commercial uses and public and semi-public use areas.
 Multi-family housing such as apartments, condominiums, townhomes and rowhouses should be the predominant development typologies in this category.
-MDR in the Suburban Development Area permits residential densities at a minimum of 7 units per acre and up to 20 units per acre.
+MDR in the Suburban Development Area permits residential densities at a minimum of seven (7) units per acre and up to 20 units per acre when abutting land in the LDR or Rural Residential (RR) land use category (as in the case of the subject site).